fdepasse/pacman-thriller/README.md

 ### Challenges
 * Keeping the code simple and not repete it, there is definitely room for improvement
-* Dealing with nested TimeOuts and Intervals
+* Dealing with nested Timeouts and Intervals

 ### Learnings
 * Great practice of my HTML, CSS, JavaScript and DOM Manipulation fundamentals